MichaelSail4499/cybereventthree/README.md

 ## Hashcat

 Suppose you are given some hash value and you're expected to find the original input...
 Hashcat is very effective at cracking passwords, but there's a catch.
 You MUST know the correct hash algorithm associated with the hash value before using this tool.
 Luckily, **hash-identifier** does just that.
 The tool is preinstalled on Kali Linux and it's very straightforward.
-Type your mystery hash value into the tool and it will return its best guesses (Possible hashes) and other possibilities (Least Possible Hashes).
+Type your mystery hash value into the tool and it will return its best guesses (Possible Hashs) and other possibilities (Least Possible Hashs).
 Frequently, the best guesses are wrong!
-If using the first hash guess returns nonsense in Hashcat, go down the list in hash identifier and try that.
+If using the first hash guess returns nonsense in Hashcat, go down the list in hash-identifier and try that.

 Below is the format of HashCat commands: